achul123/Carbon/README.md

 # Ryuusei Wallet

 Ryuusei Wallet is a desktop application for managing and transacting with the XPL and XRS cryptocurrencies on the PlutoCoins network.
-Carbon has a user-friendly interface for creating wallets, checking balances, and transferring funds.
+Ryuusei has a user-friendly interface for creating wallets, checking balances, and transferring funds.

 ## Features